ngnamuit/working_excel_python/README.md

 - This package for reading and writing Excel files
 - It supports Python 2 and 3
 - Document: https://openpyxl.readthedocs.io/en/stable/index.html
-- Code example for writing a excel file:
+- Code example for writing a new excel file:
 ```python
 from openpyxl import Workbook